-- (1) This section is about establishing a special entertainment precinct in Brisbane. - (2) A special entertainment precinct is an area in which noise from amplified music that is played at licensed premises in the area is regulated by a local law. - (3) A licensed premises is a licensed premises under the Liquor Act 1992. - (4) The effect of establishing a special entertainment precinct is that- - (a) noise from amplified music played at licensed premises in the precinct is regulated by a local law instead of the Liquor Act 1992; and - (b) requirements imposed under a planning scheme or development approval made or given under the Planning Act about noise abatement apply in relation to particular kinds of development in the precinct. - (5) To establish a special entertainment precinct, the council must- - (a) amend the council's planning scheme to identify the special entertainment precinct; and - (b) make a local law to regulate noise from amplified music from premises in the special entertainment precinct, in accordance with a permit that is issued for the premises. - (6) However, a local law under this section does not apply to- - (a) a major sports facility under the Major Sports Facilities Act 2001; or
+- (1) This section is about establishing a special entertainment precinct in Brisbane. - (2) A special entertainment precinct is an area in which noise from amplified music that is played at licensed premises in the area is regulated by a local law. - (3) A licensed premises is a licensed premises under the Liquor Act 1992. - (4) The effect of establishing a special entertainment precinct is that- - (a) noise from amplified music played at licensed premises in the precinct is regulated by a local law instead of the Liquor Act 1992; and - (b) requirements imposed under a planning scheme or development approval made or given under the Planning Act about noise abatement apply in relation to particular kinds of development in the precinct. - (5) To establish a special entertainment precinct, the council must- - (a) amend the council's planning scheme to identify the special entertainment precinct; and - (b) make a local law to regulate noise from amplified music from premises in the special entertainment precinct, in accordance with a permit that is issued for the premises.

-- (b) an activity that- - (i) is for a motor racing event under the Motor Racing Events Act 1990; and - (ii) is being carried on by, or with the permission of, the promoter of the motor racing event.
+- (6) However, a local law under this section does not apply to- - (a) a major sports facility under the Major Sports Facilities Act 2001; or - (b) an activity that- - (i) is for a major event under the Major Events Act 2014; and - (ii) is being carried on by, or with the approval of, the major event organiser for the major event.